 When will I receive my property assessment and tax notice?

-Property assessment and tax notices are mailed in May of the current tax year.
+Property assessment and tax notices are mailed at the end of May or into early June of the current tax year.

 What are my tax dollars used for?

 Property taxes are a primary source of revenue for municipalities.
-Property taxes are used to finance local programs and services, such as:
+Property taxes are used to finance administration, and local programs and services, such as: